Steers Center: Celebrating a Decade of Success

 To overcome these challenges, cities are adopting innovative approaches:

-• Community Engagement: Involving residents in planning processes to ensure that developments meet community needs and foster a sense of ownership (Environmental Protection Agency, 2020).
+4. Community Engagement: Involving residents in planning processes to ensure that developments meet community needs and foster a sense of ownership.

 Preserving Biodiversity

 Urban development often leads to habitat loss and reduced biodiversity.
 Greener cities address this by integrating natural habitats into the urban fabric.
-Initiatives like creating urban wildlife corridors, protecting wetlands, and promoting urban agriculture contribute to biodiversity conservation and provide ecosystem services (Convention on Biological Diversity, 2019).
+Initiatives like creating urban wildlife corridors, protecting wetlands, and promoting urban agriculture contribute to biodiversity conservation and provide ecosystem services.

 The Future of “Green” Cities